matrix-discord/mx-puppet-discord/README.md

 ![](img/bot-6.jpg)

-Finally, send the appservice bot a message with the contents `link your.token-here`.
+Finally, send the appservice bot a message with the contents `link bot your.token-here`.

 ### Linking your Discord account